drnanjo/PH125.2x-Data-Science-Visualization/seccion5-data-visualization-principles/principles.md

 ---

 #### Section 5: Data Visualization Principles   5.2 Data Visualization Principles, Part 2   Ease Comparisons: Compared Visual Cues Should Be Adjacent

+In this video we introduce yet another principle.
+It helps us ease comparison.
+And the principle is that visual cues to be compared should be accurate.
+When comparing income data between 1970 and 2010, across regions, we made a figure similar to this one.
+A difference is that here, we look at continents, instead of regions.
+But this is not relevant to the point we're trying to make.
+Note that for each continent, we want to compare the distribution from 1970 to 2010.

+The default in ggplot is to order alphabetically.
+So the labels with 1970 come before the labels with 2010, making that comparison challenging.
+Know how much easier it is to make the comparison when the box blocks that we want to compare are next to each other.

+Here, we have reordered them to do just that.
+The comparison becomes even easier if we use color to distinguish 1970 to 2010.
+Using color is another way to ease comparisons.
+When picking colors, keep in mind that about 10% of the population is color blind.

+Unfortunately, the default colors used in ggplot are not optimal for this group.
+However, ggplot does it make it easy to change the color palette used in the plots.

+Here's an example of how we can use a color blind friendly palette using ggplot.

+    color_blind_friendly_colors <- c("#999999","#E69F00","#5EB4E9","#009E73","#F0E442","#0072B2","#D55E00","#CC79A7")

+    p1 <- data.frame(x=1:8, y=1:8, col = as.character(1:8)) %>% ggplot(aes(x,y,color=col)) + geom_point(size=5)

+    p1 + scale_color_manual(values = color_blind_friendly_colors)

+You can see that by adding some layers, and picking the right colors, we can, in fact, make the use of color blind friendly colors.

+---

+#### Section 5: Data Visualization Principles   5.2 Data Visualization Principles, Part 2   Assessment: Data Visualization Principles, Part 2